M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Proposed MOMMI-based PTC

 \subsection{\lemon: Programmable MOMMI-based PTC}

 Now we discuss how to make an MMI reprogrammable, and then we will introduce how to construct our \lemon tensor core using this customized device.

-\textbf{Programmable MOMMI}.~By changing the refractive index inside the multi-mode waveguide region, we can program the transfer matrix of the MMI.
+\textbf{Programmable MOMMI}.~By changing the refractive index inside the multimode waveguide region, we can program the transfer matrix of the MMI.
 As shown in Fig.~\ref{fig:ProgrammableMMI}, we introduce a customized multi-operand MMI (MOMMI) by placing $d$ tunable regions within an MMI to change their local refractive indices ($\epsilon_1, \cdots, \epsilon_d$).
 In this way, we can perform fine-grained manipulation of the device transmission.
+Discussion on the practicality of the device implementation is in Section~\ref{sec:DeviceImplementation}.
 Note that the complex-valued transfer matrix $W(\epsilon)$ of a $d$-op $k\times k$ MOMMI is reparametrized by $d$ refractive indices, leading to a reduced degree of freedom with only $d$ real latent variables.
 Therefore the representable matrices are restricted to a subspace of arbitrary complex matrices.
-We sweep the refractive indices for each tuning pad and visualize the simulated transfer matrices of a 4-op 4$\times 4$ MOMMI in Fig.~\ref{fig:MMI_MatrixSpace}.
-A clear spiral-like matrix distribution in the parameter space can be observed as we gradually increase the normalized indices from (0,0,0,0) to (1,1,1,1), which represents the implementable matrix subspace.
+We sweep the refractive indices for each tuning pad and visualize the simulated transfer matrices of a 4-op 3-bit 4$\times 4$ MOMMI in Fig.~\ref{fig:MMI_MatrixSpace}.
+A clear spiral-like matrix distribution in the parameter space can be observed as we gradually increase the normalized indices from (0,0,0,0) to (1,1,1,1) with 3-bit resolution on each pad, which represents the implementable matrix subspace.

 A single MOMMI itself is an ultra-compact matrix unit.
-However, since it has a few tuning pads and quantized indices, it shows limited expressivity and lacks flexible controllability over matrix norm and signs, evidenced in Fig.~\ref{fig:MMI_MatrixSpace}.
+However, with a reduced number of parameters ($d<2k^2$), it shows limited expressivity and lacks flexible controllability over matrix norm and signs, evidenced in Fig.~\ref{fig:MMI_MatrixSpace}.
 Therefore, we need to enhance its expressivity with a specialized tensor core design.

 \textbf{Multi-Path PTC \lemon}.~ To enhance the matrix expressivity, we introduce a multi-path PTC \lemon in Fig.~\ref{fig:MOMOMI_PTC}, constructed by cascading $C$ blocks of interleaved MOMMIs and modulators with $P$ parallel paths.
 Each MOMMI serves as an all-to-all channel mixer to create dense signal interactions.
 The internal diagonal complex matrix $\Sigma\in\mathbb{C}^{k}$ handles row-column scaling to modulate the matrix norm and signs.
 The formulation of the multi-path PTC \lemon is as follows,